noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 ```
 }

+## Case Studies
-Starting from this data set, let us try to answer some questions in the upcoming exercise.
+Starting from this data set, let us conduct some case studies in the upcoming exercise.

 \exercise{
 1. What is the number of austrian, german and swiss survey participants?
 Hint: Have a look at `groupby`, `combine` and `nrow`.